timklapdor/uimagine-website/_team/lenni-morkel-kingsbury.md

 blog:
 publications: []
 ---
-Lenni has over 16 years experience designing learning, in online and blended learning modes, for higher education and industry.
-She also has experience as an academic; in project management in IT, health, education; and is a visual artist.
+Lenni has over 16 years’ experience designing learning, in online and blended learning modes, in education and other industries.
+She has worked on educational design and quality review of online learning for Australian Universities and Online Education Providers.
+In this work, she has collaborated with: subject matter experts; educational technologists; information specialists; media production specialists; digital learning product developers; project managers; digital publishers; researchers and executive staff, to develop, implement and evaluate online, student learning experiences.

+Lenni's approach to designing online learning is motivated by student-centred, learning approaches and utilising design methodologies that support collaboration, creativity and innovation.
+Lenni also has experience as an academic in Higher Education; in project management in IT, Health, Education; and she is a Visual Artist.
+In uImagine, Lenni will collaborate with academic subject matter experts, design, media and project teams to design and develop quality online learning experiences for Open Pathways.